edopast/HITCH8/README.md

 - A directory "microcode" with the commented microcode (i.e. the memory to be stored in the microcode EEPROM, inside the control unit) and the uncommented microcode to be loaded;

-- A directory "programs" with all the assembly programs so far created, to be loaded in program EEPROM;
+- A directory "programs" with all the assembly programs created so far, to be loaded in program EEPROM;

 - An .xlsx worksheet with important information regarding the instruction set and microcode memory.